Immunizations

 Immunization schedule and tips

-The current immunization schedule below by the AAP and U.S. Centers for Disease Control & Prevention (CDC) has been researched and proven to be the most effective and safest way for children to be vaccinated against potentially fatal diseases.
+The current immunization schedule below, developed by the AAP, has been researched and proven to be the most effective and safest way for children to be vaccinated against potentially fatal diseases.
 It’s important to know that no alternative schedule has been shown to be as safe and effective.

 Studies have shown that preparing your child for vaccinations should ideally include three components: explaining what will happen, how it will feel, and strategies for coping with any related stress or discomfort.